ayan20985/skule-webring/README.md

-# SKULE Test Website Phone Book
+# Currently Unnamed Webring

 A webring for University of Toronto Engineering students and the broader UofT community.
 This webring connects personal websites, portfolios, and blogs of UofT students, faculty, and alumni.

 ## About

-The Unnamed Webring is a community-driven project that connects websites of UofT community members through a retro-inspired webring.
+The Currently Unnamed Webring is a community-driven project that connects websites of UofT community members through a retro-inspired webring.
 It's a way to discover interesting sites, share your work, and build connections within the UofT tech community.

 The webring features a deliberately minimalist design, inspired by classic webrings like [XXIIVV](https://webring.xxiivv.com/), focusing on content and community rather than visual complexity.